na-na-hi/renget/archive/99iee.md

 Exec.
 Building: Cobra Hall
 Established: 17 H

 >Home to a group of united snake-like amazonic wartribes, Anakondia's marshy islands saw almost 2 decades of violent war amongst the tribes ever since the start of the Holomini years.
 Ever since the end of the Snake Wars, the ruler has always comes from the Blue Anaconda tribe, only ever challenged remotely by the Red Viper, Purple Adder and Black Boa tribes.
+Later, they are joined by the Yellow Kraits, a group of disgruntled females mainly from Polaria and Cita Azur.
 Unlike most nations, women are the dominant gender in its societies, with laws and rights catering to the feminine wiles more.
 The nation is at its most dangerous at the time of The Ovulation, a long ritualistic hunting session spanning the whole month of Virgo where they kidnap any male they come across for slavery and breeding purposes; more so than they usually do any other time of the year.
 The tribes agree on one thing: women are the superior race of Aurorai.
 They believe that the female Guardians are not enforcing their "superiority" harder on the land and on their "lesser" male peers.

 #### Negazion